Frequently Asked Questions

 Can I produce boards that adhere to the Mountaineer Design Rules?

-Sure.
+Sure, see the design rules here.
 However, you must not call them Mountaineer boards, as Mountaineer is our trademark.

 Will there be more Mountaineer boards?

 That's possible, but will depend on where our customer projects lead us.
 There is no product roadmap, as we are not product companies.
+However, see our Mountaineer Prime reference designs, which can be licensed.

 Besides software and hardware, will there also be Mountaineer cloud services?